I Shot Andy Warhol: Reception

-Film review aggregator Rotten Tomatoes reported that 77% of 31 critics gave the film positive reviews, with an average rating of 6.8/10.
+Film review aggregator Rotten Tomatoes reported that 80% of 35 critics gave the film positive reviews.
 On Metacritic, it has a weighted score of 75/100, based on 20 critics, denoting "generally favorable" reviews.

 Roger Ebert gave the film 3.5 stars out of 4, writing that Harron had done "two remarkable things in her movie: She makes Solanas almost sympathetic and sometimes moving and funny, and she creates a portrait of the Factory that’s devastating and convincing."
 Ebert stated that the film would not be for everyone, but praised it for showing "the person beneath the skin, and to reveal that even the strangest behavior is often simply a strategy for obtaining what we all require, love and recognition."